Decantation

 • Oil extraction on maritime platforms.
 When extracting oil from deposits on the seabed, it usually happens that the hydrocarbon is mixed with seawater.
 This is remedied by decanting the mixture, since oil is much denser than water.
 The latter is stored and the water is returned to the ocean instead

-You may be interested: Chemical Change
+You may be interested: Biomolecules

 Mixture separation methods